AI SEO

 This hierarchy helps AI quickly locate relevant sections when answering specific questions.
 Without clear structure, models struggle to determine which information relates to which topic.

-2. Keep Paragraphs Short & Focused
+2. Keep Paragraphs Short and Focused

 Each paragraph should convey exactly one idea.
 LLMs favor self-contained paragraphs because they can extract the correct snippet without wading through unrelated details.
 Aim for 1-3 sentences per paragraph.